frica/blog/content/articles/recent-linux-distros.md

 Title: 2026, the year of the desktop for Linux?
 Date: 2026-01-08
-Category: Technology
+Category: Tech
-Tags: linux, distro, open-source
+Tags: linux, distro
 Lang: en
 Summary: A quick overview of some modern Linux distributions